EBZebra/docs/edge/source/guide/ShortcutCreator.md

 * **Android Debug Bridge (if targeting Android devices)**
 * **Microsoft ActiveSync (if targeting Windows Mobile/CE devices)**

-EB Shortcut Creator is included with Zebra Enterprise Browser 1.3.
+EB Shortcut Utility is included with Zebra Enterprise Browser 1.3.
 If you don't already have EB 1.3, please [install Enterprise Browser](../guide/setup), then resume from here.

-## Using Shortcut Creator
+## Using Shortcut Utility

 * **Launch the "Shortcuts Utility"** from the Enterprise Browser folder of the Windows Start Menu, as below.

 ![img](images/Utilities/Shortcut_Creator_01.jpg)

-A Shortcut Creator window will appear, similar to the one below.
+A Shortcut Utility window will appear, similar to the one below.

 ![img](images/Utilities/Shortcut_Creator_02.jpg)